Tampi2002/tampi2002.github.io/_notes/note-diffu.md

 last assumpation shall help in many calculation using periodicty of the system.

+It was written for a course about light-matter interaction in CentraleSupélec.

 The note can be found in English [here](http://tampi08122002.github.io/files/notes/diffu.pdf).
 In case you notice any mistake or have any suggestions, please do email me.